 The people who raise the point that Django is MTV rather than MVC, please read this article.
 Django is much MTV, but it is MVC because the framework itself handles the controllers.

 Websites: Some well-known sites that use Django include Pinterest, Instagram, Mozilla, The Washington Times, Disqus, the Public Broadcasting Service, and Bitbucket.
 Laravel is a new framework with an initial release in June 2011.
 After its release, it became very famous.
-Some websites in Laravel are Deltanet Travel, Sublimity, Neighborhood Lender, Sendity and MyRank.
-Rails is a great framework and some of the top websites using rails are Twitter, Shopify, SoundCloud, Heroku, Github, Bloomberg, and Hulu.
+Some websites in Laravel are Deltanet Travel, Sublimity, Neighborhood Lender, Sendity, and MyRank.
+Ruby on Rails is a great framework and some of the top websites using rails are Shopify, SoundCloud, Heroku, Github, Bloomberg, and Hulu.
+The migration of Twitter from Ruby on Rails to Nodejs has hurt its reputation badly.

-Although all three have great community and official documents, learning Django and Laravel is much easier than rails.
-The offline docs for Django makes it the easiest.
+Although all three have a great community and official documents, learning Django and Laravel is much easier than Ruby on Rails.
+The offline docs for Django make it the easiest.
 If you are from a PHP background, then you can learn Laravel within just two to three weeks.
-The official docs are here: django docs, laravel docs and rails docs.
+The official docs are here: django docs, laravel docs, and rails docs.
 Here is django offline pdf.

-Security: All three have great security if the developer doesn’t make any mistakes.
+Security: All three have a high level of security if the developer doesn’t make any mistakes.
 Django has middlewares, rails have active records and Laravel has HTTP Middleware.
 All three also provide csrf tokens for forms.
 There is no big security difference in these frameworks.
 It all depends on the experience of the programmer.

 - All are MVC (Django is also called MTV but just the name is changed, the concept is the same).